 Public and Global Health

 To deliver truly effective health care, future physicians must acquire a deep understanding of the many societal factors that influence health and drive health inequities.
+Health is determined, in part, by where people live, work, learn and play.
+Physicians today must possess an active understanding of these health determinants and navigate complex health-care systems.
 WashU Med addresses this need by integrating community-based learning on health equity locally and globally throughout all three phases of the Gateway Curriculum.

 Advocacy/Global Health Pathway